The Best Bánh Mì in Los Angeles guide image

 Go ahead, roll your eyes at the idea of the $19 bánh mì from Gjusta, Venice’s hipper-than-thou bakery and delicatessen.
 We get it.
 But once you’ve moved past the price tag, you’ll find putting house-smoked brisket on house-baked bread, then adding house-made everything else, is a formula for a truly excellent bánh mì.
 We love the addition of the chile-laced dressing, which cuts the richness of the smoky brisket and garlic aioli beautifully, and the tender and flavorful bread is a marvel to behold.
 And if you’re not into brisket, there’s another bánh mì that swaps in rotisserie chicken and creamy chicken live paté.

 Lokal in Palms is the kind of sleepy sandwich shop that encourages you to stick around, order a coffee, and perhaps eat slowly enough to not spill on yourself.
-While there are a few different sandwiches and breakfast items on the menu, the place makes clear the house speciality is bánh mì.
+While there are a few different sandwiches and breakfast items on the menu, the place makes clear their speciality is bánh mì.
 The Old Skool keeps things bright and fresh while still having all the heartiness we’re looking for at 1pm: a bite of squeakiness from the pork loaf, some butteriness from thin slices of ham and head cheese, and some needed moisture from mayo and paté.
 It’s a balanced sandwich that leaves you satisfied, but light enough to crave another half after you finish.

 Chase Sapphire Card Ad